oskar456/ietf-aaaa-filtering/draft-caletka-aaaa-filtering.md

 # Connectivity detection algorithm

-The presence of connectivity for a particular address family MUST be determined by the routing table of the host.
-Presence of at least one route towards non link-local address space MUST be considered as present connectivity, Having only a link-local routes in the routing table for particular address family is considered as no connectivity.
+Whenever an application asks the stub resolver to resolve a domain name without specifying address family, stub resolver follows this algorithm for each address family supported by the operating system:

+ 1. Read routing table of particular address family.
+ 2. Check for presence of a route towards a destination that is not a Link-Local range for such address family, ie. Section 2.5.6 of [RFC4291] for IPv6 and [RFC3927] for IPv4.
+ 3. If such a route is present, send the corresponding name query to the DNS:
+    AAAA query for the address family of IPv6, A query for IPv4.

-It is necessary to consider ANY route towards non link-local address space and not just default route and/or default network interface.
+It is necessary to consider ANY route towards non Link-Local address space and not just default route and/or default network interface.
 Such a detection would cause issues with Split-mode VPNs providing only particular routes for the resources reachable via VPN.

-Based on the result of connectivity detection, the host sends only queries for the address records of the address families that are detected to have connectivity, thus if IPv4 connectivity is detected, an A query is sent, if IPv6 connectivity is detected, a AAAA query is sent.

 # Filtering DNS results

-If the host does not have a full connectivity to both address families (there are no default gateways for both IPv4 and IPv6), it is possible that the IP(v6) address obtained from the DNS falls into unreachable address space.
+If the host does not have a full connectivity to both address families (there are no default gateways for both IPv4 and IPv6), it is possible that the IP(v6) address obtained from the DNS falls into the address space not covered by a route.
 This should not be problem for a properly written applications, since [RFC6724] requires applications to try connecting to all addresses received from the stub resolver.

-However, in order to minimize impact on poorly designed applications, the stub resolver MAY remove unreachable addresses from the list of DNS query results sent to the application.
+However, in order to minimize impact on poorly designed applications, the stub resolver MAY remove addresses not covered by an entry in the routing table from the list of DNS query results sent to the application.

 ## Filtering IPv4-mapped addresses

-As an extension to the filtering of DNS results, the stub resolver MAY also remove IPv4-mapped IPv6 addresses from the list of DNS query results sent to the application.
+As an extension to the filtering of DNS results, the stub resolver MAY also remove IPv4-mapped IPv6 addresses (Section 2.5.5.2 of [RFC4291]) from the list of DNS query results sent to the application.

 IPv4-mapped IPv6 addresses are not valid destination addresses [IANA], therefore they should never appear in the AAAA records.
 Sending IPv4-mapped IPv6